hbs-rcs/large_data_in_R/index.md

 ### Technique summary

-We’ve accumulated quite a list of helpful techniques!
+We’ve accumulated a list of helpful techniques!
 To review:

 -   Use a fast binary data storage format that enables reading data subsets
--   Partition (aka “shard”) the data on disk to facilitate chunked access and computation
+-   Partition the data on disk to facilitate chunked access and computation
 -   Only read in the data you need
--   Use streaming data tools and algorithms where available
 -   Avoid unnecessarily storing or duplicating data in memory

 Using these techniques will allow us to overcome the memory limitation